The Millenia Twincom TCL-2 Plugin is a model of an Optical Compressor with Mid/Side capability. It offers Class A Tube and J-FET modeling.

 I think less is more, that sounds like a great example of over usage of compression.
 I think the Twincom noticeably improved the pads and the pluck with it’s widening effect.
 I don’t think it hurt the bass, but I’m not sure that it helped much.
 The LA-2A is an optical compressor and known to be good on bass, so maybe it would have been better on an electric bass guitar (as this is an optical as well.)
 It had a cool effect on the piano, but some people will hate that sound.
 I’m not sure it was great on the drums, I’d probably opt for something else.

 There are plenty of compressor options out there.
 This offering is optical only, but claims to do tube and solid state.
 I didn’t hear a big enough difference to make that option a huge selling point.
 I’d recommend the Shadow Hills Mastering Compressor over this since it can do Optical AND VCA.
 I just didn’t care for it on the mix bus.
-I think it’s strength over an LA-2A is in the mid/side capability (and the interface is a little more updated looking. ) I did like it on certain individual tracks.
+I think the Millenia Twincom TCL-2 Plugin has one strength over an LA-2A, and that is in the mid/side capability (and the interface is a little more updated looking. ) I did like it on certain individual tracks.